- How to Attract Graduates

 - Poor written skills are a warning signal here – any errors on the CV or cover letter indicate a lack of attention to detail.

-- Creating role-plays to see how candidates would react in certain situations.
-This is a great way to test judgment and common sense under pressure to see if they would be a good fit for the role.
+- Creating role-plays to see how candidates would react in certain situations would be a a great way to test judgment and common sense under pressure to see if they would be a good fit for the role.